parthmahe/PersonifyAI/README.md

 Python for natural language processing and machine learning Flask for web application development
-React for frontend development
+HTML/CSS & JS for frontend development
-AWS for deployment and hosting

 ## Contributing